-By considering and developing a regional approach across the Hauraki Coromandel cycle experience, trail care and development become sustainable, higher quality and allows for alternative active transport opportunities.
-Our existing hub towns already have strong existing services particularly for food, beverage and accommodation services.
+By considering and developing a regional strategy across the Hauraki Coromandel cycle experience, the region's trail care and development becomes sustainable, significant and of a higher quality to the visiting rider target groups.

-The design and future development of connecting trail networks from these primary hub towns to other supporting secondary node towns encourage associated economic growth to those secondary node towns, reduces the infrastructure burden within the primary towns and spreads the economic load to the smaller rural areas, creating economic development opportunities between those links.
+Our existing towns of Coromandel, Whangamatā, Thames and Whitianga (considered primary hub towns) already have strong existing services particularly for food, beverage and accommodation services.
+The design and future development of connecting trail networks from these primary "hubs" to secondary "nodes" would actively disperse trail users during peak visitor times to other supporting secondary node towns.
+The associated economic growth to those secondary node towns such as Coromandel Town to Colville, or Whangamatā to Waihi reduces the infrastructure burden within the primary towns and spreads the economic load to the smaller rural areas, creating economic development opportunities between those links.

-By facilitating a ride-in, ride-out access (within ten minutes cycle from the centre) for hub towns and utilising smart planning of existing trails, these shared pathways will allow a multitude of rider experiences and create recreational refuges close to urban hubs and peak holiday destinations.
+By facilitating a ride-in, ride-out access (within ten minutes cycle from the centre) for hub towns and utilising smart planning of existing trails, these shared pathways will allow a multitude of rider recreat holiday forestr recreat safe cy affects the use When p Trail ar trail ne over th areas, Land to consult in the f the dev term tr Utilisin techno environ resourd disturb experiences and the ability to tell a story and create recreational refuges close to urban hubs and peak holiday destinations.
 Geographically, the region's forestry partners are crucial to the success of these recreational areas.
+Currently, there are minimal safe cycle access ways within the region, which affects access to and from recreational areas and the user experience.